ajassi9751/scratch-Plus-Plus/README.md

 How to get involved:
 Create code for the project
 Create documentation
-Feel free to reformat code to be more readable as there is currently no standard (check out [coding standards](documentation/codestandards.txt))
+Feel free to reformat code to be more readable or change the [coding standards](documentation/codestandards.txt)

 Make sure to check out [the todo list](documentation/todo) and [the planning file](documentation/planning.txt)